Battle of Dompaire: Dompaire

 The following morning French infantry with support from five Shermans forced the Germans out of the nearby village of Lavieville.
 After that, the troops made their way to Dompaire itself – the French had the town almost surrounded.
 Meanwhile Panther tanks had advanced south of Madonne-et-Lamerey on hilly and wooded terrain towards the eastern outskirts of the town.
-The French had deployed their M10 tank destroyers of the Régiment Blindé de Fusiliers-Marins, on the slopes ready to ambush.
+The French had deployed their M10 tank destroyers of the Régiment blindé de Fusiliers-Marins, on the slopes ready to ambush.
 Two tank destroyers Orage and Tempête soon spotted and struck three Panthers 900 meters away, immediately halting the German advance.
 Furthermore French 105mm howitzers of 'Groupe Minjonnet' began to bombard the Germans, and then attacked Damas, seizing it in less than two hours.
-Following this they were able to advance out of the town and forced the Germans out of the hamlet of Maison Rouges capturing fifty German POWs.
+Following this they were able to advance out of the town and forced the Germans out of the hamlet of Maison Rouges, capturing fifty Germans.
 As a result the French cut the main road between Dompaire and Epinal.

-US Air support
+US air support

 The US Tactical air liaison (TALO) communications tank commanded by US officer, Colonel Tower was assigned to 'Groupement Langlade'.
-He had organised with Massu the coordination of air support from RAF Hawker Typhoons, but there were already airbourne and 'booked' on another mission.
+He had organised with Massu the coordination of air support from RAF Hawker Typhoons, but they were already airborne and 'booked' on another mission.
 Instead he was able to coordinate attacks by P-47 Thunderbolt fighter-bombers of the 406th Fighter-Bomber Group from XIX Tactical Air Command.
 At 8 am the P-47D Thunderbolts attacked the Panzers at Madonne-et-Lamerey with rockets, bombs and machine-gun fire, with devastating results; according to the French the attack disorganized the German column and at least eight tanks were severely damaged, destroyed or abandoned.
 The town was also severely damaged.

 The French mechanized groups attempted to encircle the Germans inside Dompaire by occupying the main roads.
 A column of M4 Sherman tanks from Lavieville advanced to the western outskirts of Dompaire.
-By now other armoured vehicles and a platoon of M10s climbed the hills towards Bouzemont behind the Germans.
+By now other armoured vehicles and a platoon of M10s had climbed the hills towards Bouzemont behind the Germans.
 Durville's tank destroyers destroyed two more Panthers, while the rest of 'Groupe Minjonnet' blocked the road to Epinal.

 At 11 am, 13 September, P-47 fighter-bombers launched the second of what would be four attacks.
-The French used flares to identify the targets and despite some problems in identifying them with the presence of French armoured vehicles on the outskirts of Dompaire, the attacks further disorganized the German forces which ended up in panic.
+The French used flares to identify the targets and, despite some problems distinguishing them from the French armoured vehicles on the outskirts of Dompaire, the attacks further disorganized the German forces which ended up in panic.
 Many young tankers tried to escape by abandoning their vehicles.